Allegheny College: Statistics

 Biography

 Robert Budd Dwyer was an American politician.
 He served from 1965 to 1971 as a Republican member of the Pennsylvania House of Representatives and from 1971 to 1981 as a member of the Pennsylvania State Senate representing the state's 50th district.
-Dwyer then served as the 67th state treasurer of Pennsylvania from January 20, 1981, until January 22, 1987, when he committed suicide during a live press conference.
+Dwyer then served as the 70th state treasurer of Pennsylvania from January 20, 1981, until January 22, 1987, when he committed suicide during a press conference.

 4. Clarence Darrow